GoldenSylph/solidity-reflections/CONTRIBUTING.md

 ##### Be aware of the person behind the code

 Be aware that _how_ you communicate requests and reviews in your feedback can have a significant impact on the success of the pull request.
-Yes, we may merge a particular change that makes Soldeer better, but the individual might just not want to have anything to do with Soldeer ever again.
+Yes, we may merge a particular change that makes Reflections better, but the individual might just not want to have anything to do with Reflections ever again.
 The goal is not just having good code.

 ##### Abandoned or stale pull requests